19hours/sg-statutes/Acts/Land Acquisition Act.md

 23\.—(1) Any person interested, who is aggrieved by an award made under section 10, may appeal to the Board by —

-(a) lodging with the Registrar, within 14 days of the date of the receipt of the award of the Collector, a written notice of appeal in duplicate;
+(a) lodging with the Registrar, within 28 days after the date of the receipt of the award of the Collector, a written notice of appeal in duplicate;

+[Act 26 of 2014 wef 29/09/2014]

+[19/2007 wef 07/05/2007]

-(b) depositing or authorising the Collector to deposit with the Accountant-General within 14 days of the date of the receipt of the award a sum equivalent to one-third the amount of the award or $5,000, whichever is the less, unless a written waiver from the Collector has been obtained; and
+(b) depositing or authorising the Collector to deposit with the Accountant-General within 28 days after the date of the receipt of the award a sum equivalent to one-third the amount of the award or $5,000, whichever is the less, unless a written waiver from the Collector has been obtained; and

+[Act 26 of 2014 wef 29/09/2014]

+[9/2003 wef 16/05/2003]

+[19/2007 wef 07/05/2007]

-(c) lodging with the Registrar, within 14 days of the date on which the grounds of award of the Collector have been served upon the appellant, a petition of appeal in duplicate containing a statement of the grounds of appeal.
+(c) lodging with the Registrar, within 28 days after the date on which the grounds of award of the Collector have been served upon the appellant, a petition of appeal in duplicate containing a statement of the grounds of appeal.

+[Act 26 of 2014 wef 29/09/2014]

+[19/2007 wef 07/05/2007]

+(1A) Notwithstanding anything in this section, in a non‑lot acquisition relating to a strata title plan, only the management corporation constituted for the strata title plan is entitled to lodge with the Registrar a notice of appeal or petition of appeal in accordance with subsection (1) in respect of that non‑lot acquisition, and there shall be no such appeal by —

+(a) any of the subsidiary proprietors constituting the management corporation for the strata title plan; and

+(b) any mortgagee, chargee or other person with an estate and interest in any lot comprised in the strata title plan.

+[Act 26 of 2014 wef 29/09/2014]

 (2) On receipt of a notice of appeal, the Registrar shall forthwith forward one copy thereof to the Collector.
 The Collector shall thereupon lodge with the Registrar his grounds of award and a copy of those grounds shall be served by the Registrar upon the appellant by delivering or tendering the copy to him or sending it to him by registered post.